OldRacingCars.com

 Richard Longes' Brabham BT14 at Eastern Creek in May 2009.
 Copyright Richard Taylor 2009.
 Used with permission.

 This BT14 was bought new by John Mitchell and raced in northern English libre racing in 1965 and 1966.
 It was missing for most of 1967, but was sold late that year to Steve Pfeiffer (San Francisco, CA) and equipped with a BRM Phase 4 twin-cam for 1968 Formula B racing, now described as a BT21.
 It was sold to Bruce Redding (Monterey, CA) for 1969 but crashed early in the season and extensively rebuilt.
 Redding thereafter entered it in 1969 and 1970 as a Ford Special, Gravelle Special or even as a Honda Special.
 It was later sold to Steve Jizmagian (San Francisco, CA) in early 1971 and crashed again, then to Tom Gouldstone (Santa Rosa, CA/Napa, CA) in November 1972 and crashed again - each time at Laguna Seca.
 By 1975, Gouldstone was describing it as a BT18/21.
 It was sold to Dick McGovern in 1978.
 It was retained by McGovern until 1994 when sold to George Goodare (Sydney, NSW, Australia) and restored.
 Later to Brian Wilson in September 2000 then to John Gale in November 2001.
 Sold to Richard Longes late 2008 and raced in 2009 Tasman Revival races.
-The car was reported to have been sold in 2020, but the new owner's name is not yet known.
+Sold in 2017 to Craig Carlson (Brisbane, Queensland) who has used it regularly in track days and historic race meetings.

 Driven by: John Mitchell, Steve Pfeifer, Bruce Redding, Steve Jizmagian and Tom Gouldstone.
 First race: Rufforth, 17 Apr 1965.
 Total of 37 recorded races.